meetuparchive/mailbox/README.md

 The default imap domain is Google's.

-It is recommended to pass in your [Mail app password](https://support.google.com/accounts/answer/185833?hl=en) from stdin.
+It is recommended (and the default) to pass in your [Mail app password](https://support.google.com/accounts/answer/185833?hl=en) from stdin.

 ```sh
 echo -n "apppassword" \